kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 [Intel RDT][intel-rdt] implements a class-based mechanism for controlling the cache and memory bandwidth QoS of applications.
 All processes in the same hardware class share a portion of cache lines and memory bandwidth.
-RDT proveides a way for mitigating noisy neighbors and fulfilling SLAs.
+RDT provides a way for mitigating noisy neighbors and fulfilling SLAs.
 In Linux control happens via resctrl -- a pseudo-filesystem provided by the kernel which makes it virtually agnostic of the hardware architecture.
 The OCI runtime-spec has supported Intel RDT for a while already.
 Other hardware vendors have